Connect, collaborate, impact.

 We represent Australians in the World Hearing Forum, a global network of stakeholders that was created by the World Health Organization.
 We are the Australian member of the International Federation of Hard of Hearing People.

-Deafness Forum is a member of:
+Deafness Forum is also a member of:

 - Australasian Newborn Hearing Screening Committee